olegbl/d2rmm/ROADMAP.md

 # Mod Manager

-- Finish TypeScript + Multifile support
+- Improved mod UI
+  - Subsections
+  - Rules
-- Easier file overrides
+  - Auto-complete
+  - Color picker
+- File management
   - Treat file as exported when it is being written manually or copied
-- Conflict detection
   - When a file is being written without being read first, show a warning
-- Improve mod settings UX
-  - Consider supporting https://jsonforms.io/ based UI that outputs React material
+  - Delete any extracted files that weren't modified by mods
 - Add D2RMM.getModList() API
   - Return list of mods already installed during this installation
   - Return list of mods yet to be installed during this installation